 Step #3.
 Tap on the photo you want to transfer or import.

 Step #4.
 When the photo opens up, tap and hold on to that photo, an options bar will appear on your device screen.

 Step #5.
 Next, tap on Save to Camera Roll option.

 Your photo will be exported to the Camera Roll.
 Note that Dropbox may ask your permission to access your Photos app.

-In case, you want to take your Dropbox photos on your Mac; the process is pretty much simple.
+In case you want to take your Dropbox photos on your Mac; the process is pretty much straightforward.

 How to Save DropBox Photos to Mac or Windows PC

 Step #1.
 Open www.dropbox.com on your Mac or Windows PC, and log into your account.

 Step #2.
 There are four options on the top left corner: Home, Files, Paper, and Showcase.
 You need to click on Files.

 Step #3.
 Now click on Photos.
 (Note that Photos folder appears when you have synced your library with Dropbox app on your iOS device.
 Moreover, your selection depends on how many folders you have created to store photos and other files.)